 "Management Fee" means any monies paid from Gaming revenue to any Person pursuant to an NIGC approved contract to operate a Gaming Establishment.
 Such term shall not include monies paid for the operating expenses of such Gaming Establishment.

-"Net Revenue" means Gross Revenue of any Gaming Operation minus amounts paid for, or paid out as prizes, winnings, and related operating expenses, excluding Management Fees.
+"Net Revenue" means gross gaming revenues of an Indian gaming operation less-

+- (a) Amounts paid out as, or paid for, prizes; and - (b) Total gaming-related operating expenses, excluding management fees.